cepdnaclk/e16-3yp-gas-level-indicator-and-leakage-detector/README.md

 ### Gas level indicator
 The device display and the mobile/web application will be updated in real-time, displaying the current existing gas percentage in the tank.

-### A delivery system for gas renewal
-When a gas tank is finished, the user will be notified and will be asked whether they need delivery of a gas tank or not.
-According to their selection, a new gas tank will be delivered to the user.

 ### Gas leakage detector
 If a gas leakage happens around the gas tank, a gas sensor will detect the leakage.
 As soon as the leakage is detected, a buzzer will alarm the user about it while sending a notification to the mobile/web application.